vanHeemstraPublications/dev-to/articles/sound_camera_action-with_hyperframes_series/sound-camera-action-with-hyperframes-episode-02.md

 ---
-title: "Sound, Camera, Action! 🎬 Ep.2"
+title: "Sound, Camera, Action with HyperFrames 🎬 Ep.2"
 published: false
 description: "Episode 2: Every Hollywood director starts with a screenplay.
 In HyperFrames, the screenplay is an HTML file.
 This episode is the grammar course — every data attribute, every clip type, the mandatory three-rule structure, and common mistakes that break the render."
 tags: [javascript, html, video, tutorial]